 Cablecast Internet Channels are WCAG Compliant

-For governments that have to meet the new WCAG 2.1, Level AA standard, it’s good to know Cablecast Internet Channels have video accessibility features that already conform to WCAG 2.2 rules (which are backward compatible with 2.1) – and have been in compliance since the W3C published them last October.
+For governments that have to meet the new WCAG 2.1, Level AA standard, it’s good to know Cablecast Internet Channels have video accessibility features that already conform to WCAG 2.1 rules – and have been in compliance since the W3C published them last October.
 PEG stations want their programming to be enjoyed across the community, and Cablecast Internet Channels help them serve residents with disabilities.

 Cablecast is also going above and beyond by addressing accessibility with its new Multiple Audio Programs (MAP) feature for its Cablecast VIO video servers.
 Not only does MAP provide Secondary Audio Program (SAP) support, which is important for communities with high numbers of non-English speaking residents, but it also enables audio description for viewers with visual impairments.